 You will be taught:

-- How to use the handheld programmer
+- How to use the handheld programmer to adjust your stimulation and determine what settings you prefer for pain relief

 - How to care for the area around the leads